-I establish that the present Apostolic Letter in the form of Motu Proprio be promulgated by means of publication in the Osservatore Romano, entering into force on 1 June 2019, and then published in the Acta Apostolicae Sedis.
+I establish that the present Apostolic Letter issued Motu Proprio be promulgated by means of publication in L'Osservatore Romano, entering into force on 30 April 2023, and then published in the Acta Apostolicae Sedis.
+With its entry into force, the preceding Apostolic Letter issued Motu Proprio, promulgated on 7 May 2019, will be abrogated.

-Given in Rome, at Saint Peter's, on 7 May 2019, the seventh year of my Pontificate.
+Given in Rome, at Saint Peter's, on 25 March 2023, Solemnity of the Annunciation of the Lord, the eleventh year of my Pontificate.